symblai/symbl-docs/docs/web-sdk/introduction.md

 ## Prerequisites

-Before using the Web SDK you must [Sign up with Symbl.ai](https://platform.symbl.ai) to generate your own App ID and App Secret values, which is used for authentication.
+Before using the Web SDK you must [sign up with Symbl.ai](https://platform.symbl.ai) to generate your own App ID and App Secret values, which is used for authentication.

 ## Installation